A Prairie Home Companion (film)

-A Prairie Home Companion is a 2006 American musical comedy film directed by Robert Altman and is his final film.
+A Prairie Home Companion is a 2006 American musical comedy film directed by Robert Altman in his final film.
 It is a fictional representation of behind-the-scenes activities at the long-running public radio show of the same name.
 The film received mostly positive reviews and was a moderate box-office success on a small budget.
 The film features an ensemble cast including Woody Harrelson, Tommy Lee Jones, Garrison Keillor, Kevin Kline, Lindsay Lohan, Virginia Madsen, John C. Reilly, Maya Rudolph, Meryl Streep, and Lily Tomlin.

 Plot

-In Saint Paul, Minnesota, the long-running live radio variety show A Prairie Home Companion prepares for its final broadcast, unbeknown to the listening audience.
+In Saint Paul, Minnesota, the long-running live radio variety show A Prairie Home Companion prepares for what the listening audience does not know is its final broadcast.
 The radio station's new parent company has scheduled the show's home, the storied Fitzgerald Theater, for demolition, and dispatched "the Axeman" to judge whether to save the show.

 In between musical acts, and under the watchful eye of PI Guy Noir (Kevin Kline), the show's denizens mingle and reminisce, including: the singing Johnson Girls, Yolanda (Meryl Streep), her sister Rhonda (Lily Tomlin), and daughter Lola (Lindsay Lohan); cowboy duo Dusty (Woody Harrelson) and Lefty (John C. Reilly); pregnant PA Molly (Maya Rudolph); the Stage Manager, Makeup Lady, and Sound Effects Man (real life Radio Acting Co. members Tim Russell, Sue Scott, and Tom Keith); and the show's creator and host, Garrison Keillor (often called "GK").

 The show is visited by an otherworldly "Dangerous Woman" (Virginia Madsen) in a white trench coat revealed to be Lois Peterson, a listener who died in a car accident while listening to a past broadcast, now returned as the angel Asphodel; she lends comfort to the cast and crew for the show's ending and the death of the elderly Chuck Akers (L. Q. Jones) backstage.

 The Axeman (Tommy Lee Jones) arrives and swiftly declares the show too old-fashioned to keep on the air.
 Asphodel escorts him from the theater to an untimely demise, but the show is still canceled.

 Years later, the former cast reunites at Mickey's Diner with plans for a farewell tour.
 Their lively conversation pauses as Asphodel enters the diner.

 Cast

 Production notes

-To receive insurance for the shoot, Robert Altman had to hire Paul Thomas Anderson as a "backup" director to observe filming at all times and be prepared to take over for Altman in case of his incapacity.
+To receive insurance for the shoot, Robert Altman had to hire Paul Thomas Anderson as a standby director to observe filming at all times and be prepared to take over for Altman in case of his incapacity.

 Using the working title The Last Show, principal photography for the film began on June 29, 2005, at the Fitzgerald Theater in St. Paul, Minnesota (the radio show's usual venue), and ended on July 28, 2005.